Itamar-Gozlan/Banana-Learning/README.md

-# Banana-Learning - In Progress
+# Banana-Learning
 ## Abstract
-Using various types of CNNs to distinguish between 4 kinds of Banana treatments by observing the pictures only.</br>
+Using various types of CNNs to distinguish between 4 kinds of Banana treatments qualities by observing the pictures only.</br>

 ## Project goals
 - Use and combine data augmentation methods